ScalablyTyped/Converter/docs/library-developer.md

 Since we generate source code, it should work with any combination of Scala 2.12 / 2.13 and Scala.js 1.x.

+Starting from 1.0.0-beta30, it is in many cases not possible to compile the generated code if you have the *macro paradise* plugin enabled, because of some old lingering bugs.
+So don't do that, it's a dead end anyway.

 ## Add to your `project/plugins.sbt`

 ```scala